aryaarun0910-debug/IMC-Prosperity-4-RiftWalkers/README.md

 **RiftWalkers**, a two-person team, finished **700th of 18,803 globally (top 3.7%), 76th in the UK**, with **6th in the world** on the Round 1 manual challenge.

 This repository documents all five rounds end to end: the products, the strategies, the underlying mathematics, the results, and an honest analysis of what worked and what did not.
-The algorithmic side is a single-file, standard-library-only Python trading engine; the manual side is a set of from-first-principles solutions to game-theoretic and quantitative problems; supporting both is a custom backtesting, walk-forward validation, and signal-research pipeline.
+The algorithmic side is a single-file, standard-library-only Python trading engine; the manual side is a set of from-first-principles solutions to game-theoretic and quantitative problems; supporting both is a custom back testing, walk-forward validation and signal-research pipeline.
 The work spans market microstructure, options pricing, time-series modeling, Bayesian methods, game theory, and constrained optimization, all implemented and validated from scratch.

 ---